-The Plan for 2020-2021 follows a similar structure to previous Annual Plans with one notable exception.
+The Plan for 2020-2021 follows a similar structure to previous plans with one notable exception.
 On 23rd January 2020, Members agreed a budget for 2020-2021 of £740,000.
-It was accepted that setting such a budget creates a significant risk that D&S IFCA may not be able to carry out all the tasks required to fulfil its statutory duties.
+It was accepted that setting such a budget may not be sufficient for D&S IFCA to carry out all the tasks required to fulfil its statutory duties.
 The Plan identifies the work that D&S IFCA will undertake using its staff, assets and operational budget and other work that requires external delivery and or funding from the Authority's General Reserves.